 Measurement of the basic audiologic test battery, including audiograms, immittance, masking, and speech recognition.
-Cross-listed as SHS 401.
 Prerequisites: SHS 311 and 376 and 384 or equivalents.

 SHS 502 Differential Diagnosis for Audiology.
 (4) F

 Differential diagnosis of cochlear and retrocochlear disorders, and assessment of vestibular system.
 3 hours lecture, 2 hours lab.
 Prerequisite: SHS 401 or 501 or equivalent.